MAKROFREEK/installation-guide/README.md

 ![xrandr](xrandr.png)

-Once you've determined which monitor is your main replace every instance of DP-2 with your monitor.
-Ex: HDMI0, HDMI2, DPI-1, DP-0 etc.
+Once you've determined which monitor is yours copy it somewhere, memorize it, save it.

+Next you're gonna want to open up an editor vim, neovim, sublime, geany, vscode doesn't matter.

+You're gonna navigate to ~/.config and youre gonna open these files:

+* ~/.config/i3/config

+* ~/.config/polybar/config

+Find in the files where it says **DP-2** and replace with your main monitor.

+*And if you have two or more monitors I recommend also replacing HDMI-0 with your second monitor.*

 ![replacedp2](replacedp2.png)

-Reboot **or** logout **and** switch to i3 on your login.
+Reboot **or** logout **and** switch to i3 on your login manager.

 Finished
 ===========================